galaxyproject/galaxy-hub/src/support/chrom-identifiers/index.md

 **Sequence content is a match but adding "chr" is not enough to obtain an exact identifier match.
 You want to try to fix the identifiers anyway!!**

 1. Manipuations with tools can often be used to split up a dataset, perform text substitutions and additions, concatinate datasets, and most other common operations one could do with command-line shell tools.
-1. The dataset could also be downloaded locally to your computer and manipulated there using command-line tools or a text editor of choice
+1. The dataset could also be downloaded locally to your computer and manipulated there using command-line tools or the text editor of choice.

 *Method 6*